 The gods watched as their fledglings became weak with hunger.
-While the gods were trying to figure out what to feed us, Quetzalcoatl noticed a red ant carrying a corn kernel out of a mountain.
+While they were trying to figure out how to feed us, Quetzalcoatl noticed a red ant carrying a corn kernel out of a mountain.
 He turned himself into a black ant, and then went into Tonacatépetl, the Mountain of Our Sustenance.
 Quetzalcoatl found the hidden corn and brought it back to where the deities lived.
 The gods chewed the corn and put some of the corn paste into our mouths.
 And that was our first taste of food.

 The Aztecs ate twice daily, with the main meal being served during the hottest time of the day.
 This mid-afternoon meal consisted of “tlaxcalli” a flat maize bread eaten with sauces and served with whole beans, avocados, squash and fruit.

 Pozole, from the Nahuatl “potzolli” which means foamy, is a soup that was served during special occasions and rituals.
-Hominy boiled with the skin of sacrificed human prisoners—was served in communal ceremonies.
+Hominy boiled with the skin of sacrificed human prisoners was served in communal ceremonies.

 For the Spanish conquistadors, the story of masa began in 1519, when Hernán Cortés arrived in Mexico.
 The first mention of corn appears in a second letter from Cortés to King Charles V of Spain.
-In the letter dated 1520, he wrote, ” . . maize, in the grain and in the form of bread, preferred in the grain for its flavor to that of the other islands and Terra-firma…”
+In the letter dated 1520, he wrote, "...maize, in the grain and in the form of bread, preferred in the grain for its flavor to that of the other islands and Terra-firma…”